 The Nevada Legislature approved new congressional and state legislative districts (SB1).
 Gov. Sisolak signed the new districts into law.

-Who controls redistricting in Nevada in 2021?
+Who controls redistricting in Nevada right now?

 Democrats fully control the congressional redistricting process.
 New maps are drawn and passed by the Democratic state legislature and signed into law by the Democratic governor.